‘Bachelor In Paradise’ Stars Jade Roper and Tanner Tolbert Expecting First Child

 — Jade Tolbert (@jadelizroper) March 8, 2017

-Us Weekly also shared the news of Jade’s pregnancy.
+US Weekly also shared the news of Jade’s pregnancy.
 Jade and Tanner made no secrets of their growing desire to start a family when interviewed in January.
 Jade had shared, “We definitely have babies on the mind.
 We’re building a house, and it’s got a lot of room for children!
 I just turned 30 in December, so I’m ready.
 I would love a baby in 2017.”
 They are getting their wish.

 People also shared how ready Jade has been to start a family with Tanner.
 Jade admittedly said one of the things that attracted her to Tanner was that he was at a point in his life where he wanted to start a family just like she did.
 While nobody knows how long Jade and Tanner have been trying to conceive, Tolbert hinted around last year that their announcement could come in 2017.
-At that time, Jade also admitted she had baby fever and was envious of other women’s baby bumps.
+At that time Jade also admitted she had baby fever and was envious of other women’s baby bumps.

 Dad Bod✔️ Dad Jokes✔️ Becoming a Dad✔️ #babyjanner ????- @melissaandbethphotography @melissarieke